brege/kometa-letterboxd/README.md

 -  run1: [P] is the Plex frontpage, spotlight collection `[visible_{library,home,shared}=true]`
 -  run2: P is still discoverable in the collections tab, not on homepage `[visible_{home,shared}=false;visible_library=true]`
 -  run3 P: same as run 1, on its last day discoverable
--  run4 p: no longer discoverable. delete this collection on plex (i think this
+-  run4 p: no longer discoverable. delete this collection on Plex

 Dyslexic-friendly ascii.
 ```